 No task is too big when done together by all!

 Our mission extends beyond awareness—we actively promote mental well-being.
 We build partnerships that empower healing and resilience through outreach services & referrals (housing, food, assistance), educational classes (peer-to-peer support, financial guidance, VA benefits navigation, suicide prevention training (ASIST, safeTALK, MHFA, QPR), financial guidance, VA benefits navigation, resources (work apprenticeships, scholarships) and programs (skill-building, workshops) and ʻohana-centered programs.
-We also proudly support TWV HI through initiatives like Coffee with Vets, Any Is Too Many, and The Battle Buddy Network.
+We're honored to support TWV HI through initiatives like Coffee with Vets, Any Is Too Many, and The Battle Buddy Network.
+We also help facilitate First Aid, hands only CPR, NARCAN, AED, Crisis Prevention & Crisis Intervention trainings & workshops.
+We proudly partner with awesome organizations, County, State & Federal agencies to provide the most diverse trainings and resources for EVERYONE in our communities!

 In the fight against PTSD, depression, and suicide, the most dangerous moment is when someone believes they no longer matter.
 We stand in that gap—restoring connection, purpose, and hope.